Home

 Topical retinoids

-If you've tried a salicylic acid wash and your body acne is still not budging, you might want to try a customised treatment with prescription retinoids.
+If you've tried a salicylic acid wash and your body acne is still not budging, you might want to try a treatment with retinoids.

 Diet